-The proposed development of the non-profit center and separate workforce development center will not cause any displacement.
+The proposed development of the non-profit center and separate business incubator will not cause any displacement.
 While site control is in flux at present, the City will only identify and consider sites that have been vacant for over two years or are considered blighted.
 Acquisition will more than likely occur, but the final identified site will not require relocation of businesses or individuals, and therefore will not trigger the requirements of the Uniform Relocation Assistance and Real Property Acquisition Act (URA).

-The proposed new construction of the age- and income-restricted Capstone at the Oaks elderly rental housing site will also not trigger the URA.
-The nine-acre site contains a non-historic church structure and a large, mostly undeveloped parcel that was devastated during the past three presidentially-declared disasters to impact the City of Lake Charles, and is deemed blighted and unsafe; nor has it been used for the past two years due to sustained damage.
+The proposed new construction of the age- and income-restricted Capstone at the Oaks elderly rental housing and the 1700-1800 Fitzenreiter LMI riverfront multifamily sites will also not trigger the URA.
+The Capstone site consists of nine-acres, is a non-historic church structure and a large, mostly undeveloped parcel that was devastated during the past three presidentially-declared disasters to impact the City of Lake Charles, and is deemed blighted and unsafe; nor has it been used for the past two years due to sustained damage.
+The Fitzenreiter riverfront site consists of blighted and vacant structures.
 No housing units or business will be impacted by this proposed development.